kosli-dev/cli/docs.kosli.com/content/getting_started/flows.md

 To report artifacts to Kosli you need to create a Kosli [flow](/kosli_overview/what_is_kosli/#flows) first.
 When you create a flow you also define a [template](/kosli_overview/what_is_kosli/#template) - a list of types of evidence (controls) you need to be reported in order for the artifact to become compliant.
 Use the `--template` flag to provide the list of controls.

-Later, when reporting evidence for a specific control you will use the same name you used in the template to identify which evidence you are reporting.
+When reporting evidence for a specific control you use a name in the template to identify which evidence you are reporting.

 It is a normal practice to include `kosli create flow` command in the same CI pipeline you use to build the artifact you want to report to that Kosli flow.
 None of the previously reported artifacts will be overwritten or lost.
 And if you change the template, by adding or removing required evidence, it won't affect the compliance status of existing artifacts.